We didn't guess.

 Source: Nickerson & Rogers, Psychological Science 2010

-What we built: the Plan, the weekly ritual, key dates + calendar export, and the petition wizard.
+What we built: the Plan and the weekly ritual.
+We also ship key dates + calendar export and the petition wizard.
 Why: a concrete when/where/how plan raised turnout where encouragement alone did nothing (Nickerson & Rogers, Psychological Science 2010); implementation intentions are among the most reliable effects in psychology (Gollwitzer & Sheeran 2006).
-The refinement: push specificity one level deeper — "Saturday, 10am, the farmers market."
+The refinement: push specificity one level deeper: "Saturday at 10am by the farmers market."

 Source: Milkman et al., Nature 2021

-What we built: counters that never reset, badges that can't be lost, a smaller "downshift" in every reminder, warm welcome-backs, and "anchors slip" language.
+What we built: counters that never reset and badges that can't be lost.
+Every reminder carries a smaller "downshift."
+We add warm welcome-backs and "anchors slip" language.
 Why: tangible-reward gamification undermines motivation while verbal encouragement strengthens it (Deci meta-analysis); highlighting a broken streak backfires (Silverman & Barasch 2022); and the single best intervention in a 61,000-person study was a bonus for returning after a missed workout (Milkman, Nature 2021).
-Our reminder caps are evidence too: a second reminder adds little and carries real annoyance cost — so the preference center is required, not a nicety.
+Our reminder caps are evidence too: a second reminder adds little and carries real annoyance cost.
+So the preference center is required, not a nicety.

 Source: Cohen & Green 2023

-What we built: supporter links that recruit through the candidate's own ties, with pledges, logs, and check-ins.
-Why: contact from someone you know outperforms cold outreach by an order of magnitude — but only under real accountability structure; the biggest structure-free scale-up found zero effect (Cohen & Green 2023).
+What we built: supporter links that recruit through the candidate's own ties.
+Each one carries pledges and logs plus check-ins.
+Why: contact from someone you know outperforms cold outreach by an order of magnitude, but only under real accountability structure; the biggest structure-free scale-up found zero effect (Cohen & Green 2023).
 The structure is the active ingredient, so we never ship the bare version.

 Structured cohorts + belonging